java2786/pbi_jan_25/MYSQL/12.Joins/readme.md

 It is a type of outer join that returns all the columns from the left (the first) table and only the matching rows from the right (the second) table.
 If there is non-matching data, it’s shown as NULL.

 ### Problems
-- Show the title of each book together with the title of its adaptation and the date of the release.
+- Show the title of each book together with the title of its adaptation and the year of the adaptation release.
 Show all books, regardless of whether they had adaptations.
 - Show all books with their movie adaptations.
 Select each book's title, the name of its publishing house, the title of its adaptation, and the type of the adaptation.
 Keep the books with no adaptations in the result.